DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 # CompTIA SY0-501 Security+ Study Notes

 ## Part 1 - Threats, Attacks, and Vulnerabilities

+🟢 **What is a threat?**

+A threat in cybersecurity refers to any circumstance, event, or actor with the potential to adversely impact organizational operations, assets, or individuals through an information system.
+This can include unauthorized access, disclosure, modification, destruction of information, or denial of service.
+Threats can arise from various sources, such as accidental occurrences, environmental factors like natural disasters, human negligence, or deliberate actions by threat actors.
+Cybersecurity threats encompass a range of malicious activities aimed at compromising computer systems and networks.
+These include malware like viruses and ransomware, phishing attacks that deceive users into revealing sensitive information, and denial-of-service assaults that overwhelm systems with traffic.
+Social engineering tactics manipulate individuals, while SQL injection and cross-site scripting target databases and websites.
+Zero-day exploits that exploit previously unknown vulnerabilities, and insider threats involve misuse of access within an organization.
+IoT vulnerabilities, cryptojacking, eavesdropping, and password attacks are also prevalent.
+Drive-by downloads install malware on unsuspecting users' devices, while credential theft and man-in-the-middle attacks exploit weaknesses in authentication.

+🟢 **What is an attack?**

+An attack is an intentional and offensive action launched by cybercriminals or other threat actors to compromise a system, network, or asset.
+The primary objective of a cyber attack is to gain unauthorized access, disrupt, disable, alter, or steal data from targeted systems.
+Cyber attacks can take various forms, including the deployment of malware, phishing, ransomware, and denial of service, among other methods.
+Attackers typically follow a method and have a motive when seizing an opportunity to exploit vulnerabilities.

+🟢 **What is a vulnerability**

+A vulnerability in an IT system refers to a weakness that can be exploited by an attacker to carry out a successful attack.
+Vulnerabilities can range from flaws in software or hardware to inherent features, or user errors.
+Attackers often seek to exploit these weaknesses, either individually or in combination with others, to achieve their objectives.
+These weaknesses can lead to security and privacy risks, potentially resulting in unauthorized access, data breaches, or other forms of compromise.
+Well-known cyber and IT vulnerabilities encompass a range of weaknesses that can be exploited by attackers.
+These include outdated software and hardware, weak passwords, unsecured networks, and social engineering tactics.
+Misconfigured security settings, insufficient access controls, and unpatched software vulnerabilities also pose significant risks.
+Other vulnerabilities stem from phishing attacks, lack of employee training, and inadequate malware protection.
+Additionally, physical security lapses, data leakage, and supply chain weaknesses can create avenues for unauthorized access.

 ### Chapter 01 - Social Engineering Techniques
 * Social engineering is a method of using people as part of an attack process.
 * The key in all social engineering attacks is that you are manipulating a person and their actions by manipulating their perception of a situation.